thi-ng/genart-api/README.md

 > hard browser-defined limits and this param type is not (yet?) supported by any
 > of the major online art platforms.

+The [reference implementation platform adapter](#existing-adapter-implementations) encodes image data using gzip compression and base64 encoding.

 #### List parameter

 TODO